 Well you folks loved my quick healthy turkey burgers recipe and it continues to be one of my most pinned recipes, so I thought, let’s go with what’s popular!
 Another burger recipe!

 Now, these sweet potato and mozzarella burgers would have been ideal for the family planned BBQ but, in true Scottish style, on Saturday morning, it was raining so I went with plan B – the kitchen grill to cook there up and salads.

 But get this, at the time I would have been due to actually cook everything on the BBQ, the sun came out and we were able to get the chairs out in the back garden.
 Seriously?
 Unfortunately it was too late to light the coals and wait for them to be ready though! 🙄

 So anyway, the idea for this sweet potato and mozzarella burgers recipe came to me whilst having dinner in the Bell Tree restaurant in Dundee.
 I think that was about a year ago.

 I’m always taking notes and jotting down ideas for recipes.
 Or tweaking ones that I’ve had to try out different combinations of ingredients to see what I can come up with.
 Fortunately I don’t carry a notebook around with me, otherwise it would be huge.
 Nope, thank goodness for OneNote on my mobile to keep notes of everything!

-I‘ve made these tasty sweet potato and mozzarella burgers with and without the slice of mozzarella cheese within.
+I‘ve made these burgers with and without the slice of mozzarella cheese within.
 I think they’re better with the cheese, I feel it adds a little tasty surprise within.
 But, if you’re looking to make this as low fat and as low calorie as possible, then an option could be for you to leave that out.